Project-RICA/RICA_Client/README.md

 It takes about 1~3 days.
 We will try to reply to you within a week at the latest.

 ---
-## Structure
+## 🧱 Structure
 RICA operates with two engine.

 - ### ⚙ RICA Engine
   - #### Feature Class
     RICA check the intensity of each feature to apprehend comment writer's intention.
     ```
-    - Positive ( <-> Negative ) : words, conjunctions, flow of context
+    - Positive <-> Negative : words(± type, x(weight) type), conjunctions, flow of context
+    - Happiness <-> Anger : words(± type, x(weight) type)
     - Criticism : words
     - Blame : words
-    - Advertisement : words, flow of context, __Obfuscation__
+    - Advertisement : words, flow of context, [Obfuscation]
     - Obfuscation : words construction and organization, complexity of consonant and vowel compound
     - Formalness : words, end of sentence
     ```
     Higher value means the comment contains that feature.\
     RICA learn with this feature values.
 Each values range 0 to 100.\
+    (In the Positive and Happiness features, the neutral value is 50.)\
-    If negative features' value is bigger than the critical point, RICA will be take an action.
+    If negative features' value is bigger than the critical point(Might be change continuously), RICA will be take an action.

   - #### Operation Sequence
     RICA extracts the value of each features in this sequence :
     ```
-    Obfuscation -> [Trick Engine] Converting -> Positive -> Formalness -> Criticism & Blame -> Advertisement
+    Obfuscation -> [Trick Engine] Converting -> Positive -> Happiness -> Formalness -> Criticism & Blame -> Advertisement
     ```
     If Obfuscation level is not 0, it will be sent to Trick Engine and converted to normal sentence RICA can understand.

   - #### Learning
     This engine use RNN.
-(And also it can learn data in __realtime__)
+(And also it can learn data in __realtime__.
+Check the 'RICA Engine RLS')\
+    All initial data should be preprocessed via devs.\
+    The learning method is similar to spam mail one.
+Collect sentences and assign each feature value, and put it.\
+    And later, most learning will be automatically executed by RLS, devs often checking it.

 - ### ⚙ Trick Engine